Computational Narrative Understanding for Expressive Text-to-Speech: Limitations

 \section{Limitations}

 This work bears several limitations.
-First, we did not filter LibriQuote utterances that exhibit very high WER between the transcript and ground-truth text as done in previous work.
+First, we did not filter LibriQuote-\textit{train} utterances that exhibit very high WER between the transcript and ground-truth text as done in previous work.
 Thus, LibriQuote might contain a small number of outliers, which can hinder learning of ASR or TTS systems.
 We plan to perform WER-based filtering in a future dataset release.

-Second, our objective analysis of expressiveness remains limited, with metrics such as FPC and MCD that assume a ground-truth sample is deterministic, hence penalizing diversity in generation.
-We believe subjective listening tests are more suited for evaluation of expressiveness by providing human ratings.
-Third, our training experiments were solely conducted with SparkTTS, an autoregressive TTS system which bears its own limitations (such as low speaker similarity), and did not involve other system types.
-However, we believe that these baseline system results are still a valuable source of information.
+Second, our evaluation of expressivity relies on an LALM-as-a-judge approach, which is inherently biased by the LALM understanding abilities and own cultural biases.
+While prior works have incorporated such approaches in their evaluation pipelines, we believe these automated results should mostly be used to compare models against each other rather than make individual conclusions about models.
+Our findings, however, reveal closely aligned trends between human and model judgments, indicating that IndexTTS2 is a substantially more capable TTS system for producing expressive speech.

+In addition, although our experiments focused directly on end-to-end TTS, we still note that LibriQuote ; and in particular its filtered subset ; might be well-suited for the training of Neural Audio Codecs.
+Indeed, numerous Audio Codecs targeting English language use LibriSpeech or LibriTTS as training data \cite{sparktts, zhang2024speechtokenizerunifiedspeechtokenizer}.
+We thus believe that exploring the use of LibriQuote as training data for Neural Audio Codecs offers an interesting area of research for higher-fidelity reconstruction of expressive speech.

 Finally, we experimented with narrative context conditioning in utterance synthesis, but we believe further research should be conducted on how TTS systems may benefit from it.